Portugal, Porto Guide (B): 5 Port Wine Cellars to Try in Porto

 The location of the port wine cellars in Porto is slightly deceiving though; as the cellars aren’t actually located in the town of Porto itself.
 They’re found across the Douro River in the municipality of Vila Nova de Gaia.

 The port cellars are often referred to as “caves,” but most of them are designed more like warehouses.
 In the time we stayed in Porto, we visited several of these cellars (although one wasn’t really a cellar…but more on that later).
-These are the five I would recommend if you’re so ...... (follow the instructions below for accessing the rest of this article).
+These are the five I would recommend if you’re so lucky as to spend some time in the Porto region. ...... (follow the instructions below for accessing the rest of this article).

 and Google Play